IraKorshunova/kaggle-seizure-prediction/README.md

 ##Network architecture

-An architecture of the model, which appeared to be the best on public leaderboard is shown on the Figure 1.
+The architecture of the model, which appeared to be the best on a public leaderboard is shown on the Figure 1.
 It receives an input after the 1st normalization scheme, and its first layer performs convolution in a time dimension over all channels and all frequency bins, so the shape of its filters is *(64x1)*.
 Second convolutional layer is fully-connected with a hidden layer.
-Rectified linear units are used in all layers and last 2 layers have a dropout of 0.2 and 0.5.
+Rectified linear units are used in all layers, and last 2 layers have a dropout of 0.2 and 0.5.
 On public/private leaderboard this model scored 0.81448/0.76256.

 ![Figure 1](/images/fig_1.png)